 The nitty-gritty, the things you need to know, the answers to your burning questions.

 Just a few of the many highlights

-Wonderful and highly varied scenery, national parks and their abundant wildlife, relaxing at the coast, plus no less than 6 UNESCO World Heritage Sites
+Wonderful and highly varied scenery, national parks and their abundant wildlife, relaxing at the coast, plus 7 of Sri Lanka's 8 UNESCO World Heritage Sites

 - Visit the charming lakeside town of Kandy nestled in the mountains - home to the famous Temple of the Tooth